Leass/rpi-reddcoin-interest-tracker/README.md

 amount is found to have changed (aka a wallet stake event has matured) it pulses the GPIO 18 pin (I have a cheap 3.3v piezo speaker attached on this pin) and sends an e-mail to the specified recipient.

+Note for .wav users:

+Audio quality on the RPi is less than stellar however running this command in the console seems to help:

+* amixer set PCM -- 1000

 Changelog
 ---------